Drinking Tomato Juice Could Help Reduce High Blood-Pressure

 Tomatoes are an indispensable part of Indian and international cuisine.
 This wonderful red fruit not just lends a tangy flavor to several delicacies but has multiple health and beauty benefits to offer.
 Tomato and it’s juice are nutrient-dense and low in calories and fat.
 So, if you want to reduce weight, this drink is for you.

 Tomatoes have vitamins C, K, B1, B2, B3, B5, and B6 and minerals like potassium, manganese, and iron.
-Besides being nutritious, tomatoes could help reduce high blood pressure too, says nutritionist and Dietitian Avni Kaul in this blog.
+Besides being nutritious, tomatoes could help reduce high blood pressure too, says nutritionist and Dietician Avni Kaul in this blog.

 Avni also recommends that for maximum benefits, try to have unsalted or plain tomato juice.
 Also, it is better to drink homemade fresh juice instead of the commercially produced ones available in the market.